maride/librucksack/README.md

 ## Usage

-To get your rucksack ready for the journey, you need to pack it first. **Packing** means collecting all files which should be delivered from librucksack and having them in a well-consumable format.
+To get your rucksack ready for the journey, you need to pack it first. **Packing** means collecting all files which should be delivered from librucksack and having them in a rucksack-consumable format.

 The steps are: